mirekslouf/ediff/README.md

 * Version 0.1.1 = v.0.1.0 + improved/simplified outputs
 * Version 0.1.2 = v.0.1.1 + small improvements of code and documentation
 * Version 0.2   = important improvements of center.py
+* Version 0.2.1 = consolidation, update of docs and examples on www